garethjmsaunders/digital-code-style-guide/t4-names.md

 Plain text | 25,000
 General / Large containers  | 96,000

 ### 2.4 Navigation objects

+Navigation objects are used primarily within page layouts.

+section name

+STEVE: T4 style guide for related content navigation objects - the name of the navigation object must refer to the content type and alternate formatter in the name e.g. 'programmable layout - text/footer'.
+This saves a lot of detective work.

+Also name for navigation objects must be lowercase.

-Navigation objects will primarily sit in page layouts, but still make them descriptive with their names, as the names now show up in the navigation object tag.
+ will primarily sit in page layouts, but still make them descriptive with their names, as the names now show up in the navigation object tag.
 We use a BEM-like naming for navigation objects.

 BEM, meaning block, element, modifier, is a front-end methodology coined by developers working at Yandex.
 While BEM is a complete methodology, here we are only concerned with its naming convention.
 Further, the naming convention here only is BEM-like; the principles are exactly the same, but the actual syntax differs slightly.